dfinity/examples/svelte-motoko-starter/README.md

 Dapps on the Internet Computer live in canisters, which are special smart contracts that run WebAssembly, and can respond to regular HTTP requests, among other capabilities.

-This repository uses Svelte for the frontend running in the browser with Mokoto running the business logic of your dapp, and will build and deploy multiple _canisters_:
+This repository uses Svelte for the frontend running in the browser, and the backend dapp is written in Mokoto, it serves as the business logic of your dapp.

+You will build and deploy the following _canisters_:

 - `backend` that is written in Motoko, and will hold the business logic of your dapp.
-- `frontend` that is your regular Svelte app, transferred into an `frontend asset` canister.
+- `frontend` that is your regular Svelte app, transferred into a `frontend asset` canister.
 - `internet_identity` that this repository uses as an authentication provider.
 It is written in Rust.

 ### What is Motoko?